vixrant/Vixrant.github.io/content/blog/2020-12-28-multiprocessing-for-buffering-the-latest-frames-in-a-video-stream.md

 ## Premise

-However, in our bachelor's final year project, I want two computations to run in parallel - one is an estimation model for hand poses of in a video frame, and the other is a classification model that classifies a buffer of 30 hand-poses.
+I want two computations to run in parallel - one is an estimation model for hand poses of in a video frame, and the other is a classification model that classifies a buffer of 30 hand-poses.
 The estimation model runs fast enough - at 15 frames per second on a Macbook Air 2017 with i5 5th generation CPU and no GPU.
 We use Mediapipe's solutions for this model, so Google overlords have optimised it really well for on-device inference.

 The other model is our own - a spatio-temporal classification model that takes as input an array of 30 hand frames, each hand frame contains 21 hand points, each hand point is an X, Y, Z tuple (the input shape is 30x21x3).
 This model takes a lot of time for its classification.
 In the mean time, I do not want the estimation model to wait for the classification model.
 If it does, the entire project is gonna slow down.